CiscoDevNet/terraform-provider-mso/website/docs/r/schema_template_anp_epg_selector.html.markdown

 * `epg_name` - (Required) Name of Endpoint Group.
 * `name` - (Required) Name for the selector.
 * `expressions` - (Optional) expressions of Selector.
-* `expressions.key` - (Optional) expression key for the selector.
+* `expressions.key` - (Required) expression key for the selector.
-* `expressions.operator` - (Optional) expression operator for the selector. value should be from "equals", "not equals", "in", "not in", "has key", "does not have key".
+* `expressions.operator` - (Required) expression operator for the selector. value should be from "equals", "notEquals", "in", "notIn", "keyExist", "keyNotExist".
 * `expressions.value` - (Optional) expression value for the selector.

 ## Attribute Reference ##